A WEEKEND IN | CABANA TRAVEL | CABANA MAGAZINE

-Budapest-based textile dealer, Kath Griffiths - the brains behind Cabana N18's show-stopping Transylvania portfolio - shares her insider's guide to the stylish Hungarian capital.
+Budapest-based textile dealer, Kath Griffiths - founder of Parna and @parnaramarama - shares an insider's guide to the stylish Hungarian capital, highlighting her favorite shops, restaurants and antique markets.

 Budapest is a city of contrasts, from buzzing Pest with its grand boulevard, impressive architecture and buzzing nightlife, to the greener, more sedate Buda with its rolling hills, elegant villas and castle district; from the Roman ruins of Obuda to the ruin bars of the old Jewish quarter; from luxurious hotels to cosy cabanas; from classical music in elegant surroundings to Balkan beats in basement bars.